-Gerard is an established independent researcher in basic and translational research who is funded by our Science Committee.
+Gerard is an established independent researcher in basic and translational research who is funded by our Discovery Research Committee.

 Biomarker Project Awards

 You must be from a UK university, research institution, clinical centre or clinical trials unit (CTU).

 This scheme accepts applications for biomarker assay development, validation and qualification where there is a clear line of sight to clinical implementation.

 - All types of biomarkers will be considered, including predisposition, screening, diagnostic, prognostic, predictive, pharmacological and surrogate response markers.